 People love WordPress not just because it is open-source, but for the flexibility it offers.
 The whole design of the website can be changed by just changing the THEME through the admin panel.
-But the most important thing to note here is, it is not as simple as it sounds.
-You are supposed to take care of many things especially if you were using the old theme for quite a while.
+But the most important thing to note here is it is not as simple as it sounds.
+You are supposed to take care of many things, especially if you have been using the old theme for quite a while.

-2. Look for possible security loopholes – Some WordPress theme designers encode some part of their code (especially the footer links) with an idea of not letting the users remove the sponsors link.
-But, there is a possibility of encoding a malicious script along with this which might prove disastrous for you later on.
+2. Look for possible security loopholes – Some WordPress theme designers encode some parts of their code (especially the footer links) with the idea of not letting the users remove the sponsors’ links.
+But, there is a possibility of encoding a malicious script along with this, which might prove disastrous for you later on.
 Have a look at this post and make sure your theme is free of malicious codes.

 7. Check your Website from different Browsers – This is one of the most important steps to be taken care of when changing the WordPress theme.
 This is because the blog’s readability is at stake.
 Make sure there are no alignment issues in different browsers like IE, Firefox, Chrome & Safari.

 8. Check if your Sidebar content are correct – Many a times, the themes come with default links/blogrolls.
 Remove all the unwanted links and widgets from the sidebar.
 If you had manually added some code in your previous theme, make sure you re-apply them to the new theme as well.

 9. Re-evaluate your Plugin usage – You may not need every plugin that you were using before.
 More the number of plugins slower will be your website loading time.
 This will be the right time to re-evaluate your plugin usage as some may be no longer suitable to the theme you are using and some might be redundant.

 10. Put back your Adsense/other ads code – If you are not using a plugin to manage your ads, then you must put back the Adsense (or another ad network) code manually in your theme.
 Also, you might want to change the color of the text ads to blend with the new theme.